Yigenana/presentations/QCON18.md

 # Consistency: Scaling Content Standardization

 ```
-TODO: Benchmark tests of custom vs standard marshalling and scale
+BenchmarkCustomSerializer-1   	    1000	   1345080 ns/op
+BenchmarkCustomSerializer-2   	    1000	   1410146 ns/op
+BenchmarkCustomSerializer-3   	    1000	   1348061 ns/op
+BenchmarkCustomSerializer-4   	    1000	   1343668 ns/op
+BenchmarkCustomSerializer-5   	    1000	   1411710 ns/op

+BenchmarkStandardUnmarshal-1   	    1000	   1451230 ns/op
+BenchmarkStandardUnmarshal-2   	    1000	   1771896 ns/op
+BenchmarkStandardUnmarshal-3   	    1000	   1396645 ns/op
+BenchmarkStandardUnmarshal-4   	    1000	   1720717 ns/op
+BenchmarkStandardUnmarshal-5   	    1000	   1475672 ns/op

 ```

-^As you can see in this first set of metrics, our custom unmarshalling tool performs at gererally the same rate as the Go library.
-In the second set of data you can see that this performance scales as more content is processed.
+^As you can see in this first set of metrics, our custom unmarshalling tool performs at gererally the same rate as a previous iteration with the standard JSON library.
 What this highlights is that while the approach is a bit heavy handed in the implementation, interfaces and reflectioned worked well to acheive our goals and didn't prevent us from scaling.
 This may not be the right approach for every situation, but it's helped us quickly provide stardized, consistent data to our consumers.

 # Scale: HTTP and APIs